aangfanboy/aldrin_vae/README.md

 ![results](https://github.com/aangfanboy/aldrin_vae/blob/master/results.png)

-You can download pre-trained models from the directory named `models`
+You can download pre-trained models from the directory named `models` You can download the dataset that i used from [here](https://google.github.io/cartoonset/)

 Bottom, you can see files, classes in files, functions in classes and what those functions do.
 My class names are from TV Show named 'How I Met Your Mother', it is like this because i kinda like use the names of show characters on my code :)